Skip to main content

 Level 1: System contextContext diagramSui network and external walletsStakeholders and decision makers; shows what the system is and who uses it

-Level 3: ComponentComponent diagramMove VM, Consensus Engine, Object Store inside Full NodeEngineers and contributors; shows internal structure of a container
+Level 3: ComponentComponent diagramMove VM, Consensus Engine, Object Store inside a Sui Full NodeEngineers and contributors; shows internal structure of a container

 Level 4: CodeSequence or flow diagramTransaction lifecycle through Move bytecode executionImplementers; shows call sequences, state changes, decision logic